allenai/longformer/README.md

     ```

-### Compiling the CUDA kernel

-We already include the compiled binaries of the CUDA kernel, so most users won't need to compile it, but if you are intersted, check `scripts/cheatsheet.txt` for instructions.

 ### TriviaQA

 * Training scripts: `scripts/triviaqa.py`
 * Pretrained large model: [`here`](https://ai2-s2-research.s3-us-west-2.amazonaws.com/longformer/triviaqa-longformer-large.tar.gz) (replicates leaderboard results)
 * Instructions: `scripts/cheatsheet.txt`

+### Compiling the CUDA kernel

+We already include the compiled binaries of the CUDA kernel, so most users won't need to compile it, but if you are intersted, check `scripts/cheatsheet.txt` for instructions.

+### Known issues

+Please check the repo [issues](https://github.com/allenai/longformer/issues) for a list of known issues that we are planning to address soon.
+If your issue is not discussed, please create a new one.

 ### Citing